Designing a Data Grid System That Actually Works

 Users scan, don't read

-When you're looking at the same data every day, you're not reading, you're pattern matching.
+When you're looking at the same data every day, you end up pattern matching instead of reading.

 Actions need context